jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 ### Part6-2-3

 Other types of binary counters include (i) up, (ii) down, and (iii) up-down.
-Each one of them may have count enable and reset as control signals.
-There may be situation where you may want to start the count up/down from some non-zero value and stop when some other desired value is reached.
-Here is an example of a 4-bit counter which starts with a value 10 and counts down to 0.
+Each one of them may have count enabled and reset as control signals.
+There may be a situation where you may want to start the count up/down from some non-zero value and stop when some other desired value is reached.
+Here is an example of a 4-bit counter which starts with a value of 10 and counts down to 0.
 When the count value 0 is reached, it will re-initialize the count to 10.
 At any time, if the enable signal is negated, the counter pauses counting until the signal is asserted back.
-It assumes that load signal is asserted to load the predefined value before counting has begun.
+It assumes that the load signal is asserted to load the predefined value before counting has begun.

 ```verilog
 reg [3:0] count;